enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 the frontend containers has not been included in the same network of backend.
 In this way the two containers live and run in different and isolated environment.

-To connect to browser using Katacoda environment select the icon "+" near terminal and select "Select port to view on Host 1" and insert the value 8081, Since frontend container is exposed on port 8081
+To connect to browser using Katacoda environment select the icon "+" near terminal, choose the option "Select port to view on Host 1" and insert the value 8081, Since frontend container is exposed on port 8081

+-- screenshot da inserire --

 You can fix this error including all the containers in the same network.
 You get the ip using the inspection command or the label name of container.

-First you must stop and delete the frontend:
+So close your browser opened tab and first stop and delete the frontend container:

 `docker stop dockerchurn-fe-container`{{execute}}